Mario-Sko/restaurantmap/README.md

 ### Restaurant-Review-Site in React

-written in JavaScript, Bootstrap, CSS and HTML
+written in React, JavaScript, Bootstrap, CSS and HTML

 The project covers